datagrok-ai/public/help/develop/performance.md

   * Simple API for sorting by simple/multiple columns
   * Default natural sorting for strings (“study2” comes before “study10”)
   * Built-in custom category sorting (ex: Mon, Tue, Wed, Thurs, Fri, Sat, Sun)
-  * Ability to pass custom comparison function that will also be used by the rest of the engine (sorting, aggregations, grouping, etc)
+  * Ability to pass custom comparison function that will also be used by the rest of the engine (sorting, aggregations, grouping, etc.)
 * Built-in high-performance descriptive statistics
   * Counts, min, max, sum, avg, med, avg, stdev, q1, q2, q3
   * All stats calculated in one pass where possible